-Edited by Justin Greisberg, MD
+Edited by Mark Perry, MD

 X-rays are often read as normal.
 Sometimes a subtle fracture line can be identified.
 In more advanced cases, or in cases where there is degeneration of the talonavicular joint, x-rays will be abnormal.

 Good results have been reported when treating undisplaced navicular stress fractures with treatment involving casting, and a period of non-weightbearing of 6 weeks.
 Success rates of 85-90% have been reported with this treatment method.
 Many doctors will also recommend the use of a bone stimulator, which is designed to encourage bone healing.
-However, there is no clear evidence that the stimulator improves the time to healing.
+However, there is no clear evidence that the stimulator shortens the time to healing.

 Surgery may be recommended for some patients, especially if an initial period of non-operative treatment is not successful.
 Surgery may include drilling across the fracture, placement of one or more screws, and possibly the addition of a bone graft to improve healing.
-Surgery usually results in successful healing, but a period of rest and non-weightbearing is required after surgery, and overall recovery time is still prolonged.
+Surgery usually results in successful healing, but a period of rest and non-weight bearing is required after surgery, and overall recovery time is still prolonged.